 Mistake #8: Stressing Out

 Toddlers can be a handful in the best of circumstances.
 Throw in the stress of traveling and flying with a little one can be a nightmare.
 But, with some advance planning, you can avoid these common mistakes people make when flying with toddlers.
 Do you have any suggestions on how to smoothly travel with toddlers?
 Share your tips in the comments.
-For more tips on flying with kids, click here.
-For help preparing kids for long flights, read here.
+Be sure to read our tips on flying with kids, how to make airport security easier, how to deal with child anxiety about flying, and how to prepare kids for long flights.
 Happy travels!